HatimJhalodwala/Olympics_data_analysis/README.md

 # Olympics_data_analysis

-Helps analyse data in csv format.
+Data is input from a CSV format.
+Code uses pandas and matplotlib to provide graphical representation of various analysis.